A look back at BUA Engineering from BUA's house newspaper

 Syd Burgess, the Station Engineer, was charged with putting Tango Juliet back into service, he was in charge of Line Two that shift.
 Syd was assisted by John Taylor, mobile in his van on the apron.

-Please, any additional information, please drop me a line
+Please, any additional information, email me at firstname.lastname@example.org

 The work started after the 1-11 Captain had reported that his starboard brake temperature indicator was not functioning properly.
 The problem was radioed ahead, so that checks could be made straight away, saving valuable time and ensuring the aircraft was back in the air quickly.